 Make Your Own Natural Sunscreen

-Following on from my previous articles where I talked about not getting enough sunshine and therefore not enough vitamin D, and how safe sunscreens are (or aren’t), today I’m going to look at natural alternatives to sunscreens.
+Following on from my previous articles where I talked about not getting enough sunshine and therefore not enough vitamin D, and how safe sunscreens are (or aren’t), today I’m going to look at natural and eco friendly alternatives to sunscreens.

 The good part about making your own natural sunscreen, is that you know exactly what goes into it.
 However, the commercial sunscreens do have an advantage – they block more of the sun’s rays.
 So be safe – if you use your own homemade natural sunscreen, don’t assume you can stay out all day in the full sun!

-There are three main ingredients in natural, homemade sunscreen:
+There are three main ingredients in natural, eco friendly homemade sunscreen:

 - oil, so you can smooth it over your skin,